China's EV maker Nio launches battery leasing service

 The industry ministry has said it would promote the adoption of vehicles with batteries that can be swapped between different makes and models.

-The batteries for Nio’s leasing service will be supplied by a company established by Chinese battery makers including leader Contemporary Amperex Technology Co Ltd. The company has registered capital of 800 million yuan, a government filing showed. ($1 = 6.9173 Chinese yuan renminbi) (Reporting by Yilei Sun and Brenda Goh; Editing by Christopher Cushing)
+The batteries for Nio’s leasing service will be supplied by a company established by Chinese battery makers including leader Contemporary Amperex Technology Co Ltd (300750.SZ).
+The company has registered capital of 800 million yuan, a government filing showed.